LAMP: Extracting Text from Gradients with Language Model Priors: Introduction

 Our main contributions are:

-\begin{itemize} \item A novel attack for recovering input text from gradients by leveraging an auxiliary language model to guide the search towards natural text. \item An extensive experimental evaluation demonstrating that \tool{} is highly effective and that it can reconstruct significantly more private text than prior work. \item The first thorough experimental evaluation of text attacks in more complex settings such as larger batch sizes, fine-tuned models and defended models. \end{itemize}
+\begin{itemize} \item \tool{}, a novel attack for recovering input text from gradients, which leverages an auxiliary language model to guide the search towards natural text, and a search procedure which alternates continuous and discrete optimization. \item An implementation of \tool{} and its extensive experimental evaluation, demonstrating that it can reconstruct significantly more private text than prior work.
+We make our code publicly available at \url{https://github.com/eth-sri/lamp}. \item The first thorough experimental evaluation of text attacks in more complex settings such as larger batch sizes, fine-tuned models and defended models. \end{itemize}